 One of iSqFt’s most powerful features is its ability to promote subcontractors to over 1,500 GCs.
 The company claims to provide users with four times more GC invites with hundreds of GCs joining iSqFt every year.
 By building more direct relationships with GCs, iSqFt users get more opportunities to connect and find more work.

 iSqFt doesn’t offer pricing on its website.
 We were also unable to find any third-party sources offering pricing information.

 Dodge Construction Central is a construction bidding software developed by Dodge Data & Analytics.
-Though it has an F rating with the BBB due to a handful of unresolved complaints, the company scores 4.7 out of five stars from 1,180 user ratings on FeaturedCustomers, a software review site with 800,000+ validated reviews.
+The company receives strong customer reviews.
 We chose it as the best for larger companies because it’s a comprehensive source for leads, bids, research, industry news, and products.

 The platform also offers many other advanced features to help subcontractors get more qualified leads and win top projects.
 Users can see who else is bidding and how serious they are based on plan downloads and get advanced notices on public construction projects.
 Dodge Construction Central also provides access to deep analytics and construction market trends from research, economics, and analysis experts augmented with artificial intelligence (AI).

 Dodge Construction Central also lets architects, designers, contractors, and owners research, compare, and select building products directly from manufacturers’ websites.
 Users can get supporting documents, including specifications, installation, and warranty information to help document their designs.